 The Certificate Holders' Outreach team will develop informational material throughout construction.
 A project factsheet has been created that explains the entire project and its impacts and benefits at the local level.
-It also includes project contact information, as well as how to file a complaint or concern with the Department of Public Service, and Frequently Asked Questions from the public about how construction will proceed.
-In addition, CHPE will deliver informational materials to points of interest along the corridor, including libraries and other community centers.
+It also includes project contact information and Frequently Asked Questions from the public about how construction will proceed.
+In addition,

+CHPE will deliver informational materials to points of interest along the corridor, including libraries and other community centers.
 Materials will be available in multiple languages based on the most frequently used languages in the host community.
-All materials will be posted on the CHPE website.